-Our study clearly shows that $I{Na}$ reduction with a jmaline and/or high rate pacing severely compromises impulse conduction in the BrS substrates and can uncover the fibrotic sites by producing fractionated EGMs, conduction block, or excitation failure that create milieu for current-to-load mismatch phenomenon that leads to VF genesis and the signature Brugada ECG pattern.
-Ajmaline also is useful in guiding catheter ablations to eliminate all arrhythmogenic areas, as evidenced by a two-fold increase in the size of the target area for the ablation.
-Thus, using sodium channel blockers, ajmaline, or pilsicainide is an invaluable tool to guide catheter ablation of BrS substrates for better long-term outcomes.
+Our study clearly shows that I{Na} reduction with ajmaline and/ or high-rate pacing severely compromises impulse conduction in the BrS substrates and can uncover the fibrotic sites by producing fractionated EGMs, conduction block, or excitation failure that create milieu for the current-to-load mismatch phenomenon that leads to VF genesis and the signature Brugada ECG pattern.
+Ajmaline also is useful in guiding catheter ablation procedures to eliminate all arrhythmogenic areas, as evidenced by a 2-fold increase in the size of the target area for the ablation.
+Thus, using sodium channel blockers, ajmaline, or pilsicainide is an invaluable tool to guide catheter ablation of the BrS substrates for better long-term outcomes.^{3,17,18}